-My Hero Academia season 5 will only be available on region-locked platforms.
+My Hero Academia will only be available on region-locked platforms.
 To continue watching via your regular home streaming services while traveling abroad, you’ll need to connect to a VPN.

-How to watch My Hero Academia season 5 online with a VPN
+How to watch My Hero Academia online with a VPN

-Here’s how to watch My Hero Academia season 5 online from anywhere:
+Here’s how to watch My Hero Academia online from anywhere:

 - Start by signing up with a reputable VPN provider.
 We recommend NordVPN.
 However, Surfshark and ExpressVPN are high-quality, affordable alternatives.

-- Download the VPN app or browser extension for the device on which you plan to stream My Hero Academia season 5 online.
+- Download the VPN app or browser extension for the device on which you plan to stream My Hero Academia online.

 - Open the VPN app and connect to a server in the US for a US IP address.
 This will allow you to unblock Crunchyroll, Funimation, and Hulu.

-- Go to your preferred streaming service for watching My Hero Academia (you can find the various options further below in this post).
-All content should now be unblocked!
+- Go to your preferred streaming service for watching My Hero Academia (you can find the various options further below).
+Content should now be unblocked!

 - Still can’t watch it?
 Try clearing your browser’s cookies.
 Alternatively, connect to another server or get in touch with your VPN’s support for further assistance.

-The good news is that there are multiple options for watching My Hero Academia season 5 online.
-Indeed, it will be available via the following streaming services: Crunchyroll, Funimation, and Hulu.
-In fact, you can also use these platforms to stream seasons 1-4.
+The good news is that there are multiple options for watching My Hero Academia online.
+Indeed, every previous season of My Hero Academia is available via the following streaming services: Crunchyroll, Funimation, and Hulu.

-Where else can I watch My Hero Academia season 5?
+How to watch My Hero Academia season 6 in Japan

-What can we expect from My Hero Academia season 5?
+What do we know about My Hero Academia season 6?